Chia Teck Leng: Early life

-Chia Teck Leng, presumably the only child and son of his family, was born in Singapore on 11 October 1959.
+Chia Teck Leng, was born in Singapore on 11 October 1959.

 During his early years, Chia completed his elementary and secondary school education.
 During his pre-university years, Chia studied at Victoria School and with good grades, he studied accountancy in National University of Singapore (NUS), and he thus graduated after completing his degree.

 After his graduation from university, Chia Teck Leng began to work at the accounting firm Arthur Andersen.
 He went on to take several high-flying positions, including the vice president at UOB, and a financial controller at marine services company Swire Pacific Offshore.
 His latest job was a finance manager at Asia Pacific Breweries beginning from 20 January 1999, with an annual salary of between $200,000 and $300,000.
 During the period, Chia married a teacher.
 He had two sons born in 1987 and 1989 respectively.

 According to his family, friends and colleagues, Chia was an unassuming but committed family man who was filial to his parents and a loving and caring father and husband, as well as a sociable and hard working man who owned a condominium at Serangoon Road.
 Unknown to them however, Chia was secretly leading a double life as a high-rolling hustler, and he secretly owned expensive cars, luxury apartments, and had a mistress half his age.